CybersecurityHow to Secure Your Home Wi-Fi Network: A Complete Step-by-Step Guide

 - Do not put the password in the network name (yes, some people actually do this)

-Step 4: Set Up a Guest Network
+Why Should You Set Up a Guest Network?

 A guest network is an extremely important feature that most users overlook.
 It lets you create a separate network for visitors so they cannot access your devices or shared files.